School of Psychology

 Gail

 "Being at the University of Wolverhampton has literally changed my life.
 It helped me to realise my intelligence, skills, gifts and talents.
 It helped me realise my potential and gain my identity.
 It has helped me understand my own mental health, have better reflection, and respect the world in a whole different way.
-I'm not here really to declare a sob story, but just to share a little bit about how you have changed my life through your care, compassion, and empathy as a department.
+I'm not here really to declare a sob story, but just to share a little about how you have changed my life through your care, compassion, and empathy as a department.
 I sincerely mean it from my heart.
 Thank you for always believing in me."

 Fiona